AY2324S2-CS2113-W12-1/tp/docs/DeveloperGuide.md

 ### Timetable plan component
 In order to keep track of the timetable plan of the user, 3 classes are used mainly.
 - `Course`: Represents a course taken or planned by the user
-- `Timetable`: Stores the list of courses
+- `Timetable`: Stores the list of courses as an ArrayList of ArrayList, with each inner ArrayList representing a term
 - `PlanGetter`: Provides access to the timetable plan

 Below is the class diagram to illustrate this: